vosslab/automated_radio_disc_jockey/README.md

 ## Flow
 1) Scan music directory and sample N songs for user selection.
 2) Extract metadata, fetch Wikipedia/Last.fm info, and build a DJ prompt.
-3) Choose an Ollama model based on VRAM/unified memory and generate intro text.
+3) Choose an Ollama model automatically and generate intro text.
 4) Speak the intro via TTS, then play the selected track.
 5) Suggest a similar next track using artist/album overlap.
 6) Repeat the loop.